nkimotou/gyokuro/README.md

 - Write more efficient and optimized code.
 - Develop a foundation for reverse engineering and low-level programming.

-### Setting Up the Development Environment

-Follow the instructions in the [Development Environment Setup](dev-environment-setup.md) guide to configure your system for assembly language programming.

 ## COBOL Basics

 COBOL (Common Business-Oriented Language) is a high-level programming language primarily used for business, finance, and administrative systems.
 This section introduces you to the fundamental concepts and syntax of COBOL.